 Outside of the basic necessities of life, there are plenty of fun things to do in San Diego.
 The good news is that many of them don’t cost anything, with ample hiking trails and beaches that are accessible for free.
 There are some other activities you can pay for, though.

-An adult ticket to the famed San Diego Zoo will cost you $56 for adults (a ticket for a child aged 3 to 11 is $46).
+An adult ticket to the famed San Diego Zoo will cost you $65 for adults (a ticket for a child aged 3 to 11 is $55).
 The San Diego Padres have some of the cheapest tickets in all of Major League Baseball (despite playing in one of the league’s most beautiful ballparks, Petco Park).
-According to Statista, the average price of a Padres ticket is just $21.78 for the 2018 season.
-For reference, the highest-priced tickets in baseball are Cubs tickets, at $58.57.
+Tickets for the Padres 2023 season home opener (March 30 against the Colorado Rockies) range from $108 to $858.

 - Moving to a new city or state can have big implications for your finances; that’s especially true of an expensive city like San Diego.
 In this situation, it’s a good idea to work with a financial advisor.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
 You can also check out our list of the top financial advisor firms in San Diego.